fiddyschmitt/clonezilla-util/README.md

 </kbd>
 </div>

-If the image was extracted to an NTFS drive, it is created as sparse.
-Meaning it only takes up the necessary space:
+If the images are extracted to an NTFS drive, they are created as sparse.
+Meaning they only take up the necessary space:

 <img src="https://i.imgur.com/r0sepb7.png" width="300">